Border procedure (border and transit zones)

 The maximum duration of the airport procedure is 19 days:

-• The BAMF examines the application for international protection, carries out the personal interview and decides within 2 days whether the applicant can enter the country, or if the application is to be rejected as manifestly unfounded;[12]
+• The BAMF examines the application for international protection, carries out the personal interview and decides within 2 days after the applicant submitted the formal application for asylum whether the applicant asylum is granted or if the application is to be rejected as manifestly unfounded; applications submitted by lawyers or other representatives do not activate the two-day period.[13]

-• In case of rejection, applicants can lodge an appeal within 3 days to the competent Administrative Court and request an interim measure (i.e. the granting of suspensive effect to the appeal);
+• In case of rejection of entry by the Federal Police, applicants can lodge an appeal within 3 days to the competent Administrative Court and request an interim measure (i.e. the granting of suspensive effect to the appeal);

-• If the Administrative Court grants the provisional measure or if it does not rule within 14 days, the applicant can enter the territory of Germany.[13]
+• If the Administrative Court grants the provisional measure according to Section 18a para.
+4 German Asylum Act or if it does not rule within 14 days, the applicant can enter the territory of Germany.[15]

 Outcome of the border procedure